 6.0 To Whom to Report

 Adverse Events must be reported to a National Competent Authority (NCA) according to applicable requirements in each jurisdiction.
+National Competent Authorities should provide a contact point to manufacturers for reporting.

 7.0 Timing for Reporting